Brand development that increases sales velocity, guaranteed.

 6. Homespun Hegemony

 For you few, you happy few, you band of ballsy self-labeling brothers, skipping the professional input doesn’t have to be a death knell.
-Considering the resources and guidelines above, you can get around your graphics deficit by spinning your DIY labels into an asset or marketing opportunity.
+Considering the resources and guidelines above, you can overcome your graphics deficit by leveraging your DIY labels as an asset or marketing opportunity.
 With hipsters driving the return to a love for things kitsch and Americana, a good old homespun look might even be a boon to your marketing.
 Think of the marketing power harnessed by those little “Made in the USA” tags, and fly your domesticity flag proudly.

 Data-Driven Brand Development